This document gives an overview of the KnowledgeBase. It is divided into the following sections:

 Recommended operating systems and browsers: Most KB documentation is accessible using any modern operating system and browser.
 Admins and authors accessing the administrative environment and some restricted documentation may need to authenticate.
 UW-Madison utilizes login via NetID Login Service, necessitating the use of a supported browser.
-See [Link for document 3214 is unavailable at this time.] for supported browsers.
+See NetID - Recommended Browsers for supported browsers.

 Eligibility requirements: Publicly accessible documentation is viewable by all users.
 Internal documentation and the administrative environment require authentication.
 At UW-Madison, these items are available only to NetID-eligible members of UW-Madison.